Logo Futurismo

 Alexandre Balas | Vila Franca islet

-If you want to spend hours on one of the most epic beaches you will ever see, head to the marina and take the boat leading to Vila Franca do Campo’s islet.
+If you want to spend hours on one of the most epic beaches you will ever see, head to the marina and take the boat leading to Vila Franca do Campo Islet.
 This submarine volcano erupted, creating this almost perfect circle filled with ocean water.
 It is a great snorkeling spot as the water is shallow inside, and you are protected from the waves.
-Note that this nature reserve is only public from June to October.
+Note that this nature reserve is only open to the public from June to October.

 Lagoa do Congro